BlidDev/Niv/wiki/root_scopes.md

 ___
 ## **Arguments**

-Root scopes aruguments, as any variable in `Nest` can be of any type.
-When passing values into aruguments, the program pushes new variables called the aruguments names with the curresponding values and releases them after the root scope has finished running.
-So calling the `add` root scope from the example would look like this behind the scenes:
+Root scopes' aruguments, as any variable in `Nest`, can be of any type.
+When passing values into aruguments, the program pushes new variables given the arugument names with the corresponding values, and releases them after the root scope has finished running.
+So, calling the `add` root scope from the example would look like this behind the scenes:

 ```Cpp
 #MAIN |